roelofr/vana-logistiek-frontend/README.md

 # Vana Logistiek Front-end

-A Nuxt app that renders information recieved by the Vana Logistiek application (Quarkus).
+A Nuxt app that renders information received by the Vana Logistiek application (Quarkus).
 Used since Castlefest 2025, and continuously iterating on that version.

 ## Powered by Nuxt